GitSkilled/About-GitSkilled/partners-community.md

-# Community: In-kind donations & services
+# Community: In-kind donations & services 🌐

-Community partners may prefer to engage through in-kind donations, services, or offerings that provide learners with practical open source experience.
-By donating tools, hosting workshops, or offering mentoring services, you can help equip our students with the skills and resources they need to excel in their careers.
-Examples of in-kind donations include resume writing workshops, resume reviews and mock interviews, access to software tools for the **GitHub GitSkilled Community Developer Pack**, hosting career panels and technical interviews, and providing mentorship and peer support programs.
+**Support Open Source Learners - contribute to our GitSkilled Developer Pack** through in-kind donations, workshops, or mentorship, equipping learners with real-world open-source experience.
+Become a Community Partner and help our GitSkilled community of learners develop the skills needed to become successful tech innovators and leaders.\
+## Why It Matters
+- **Supporting Socially Conscious Developers** – We empower talented individuals - both technical and nontechnical -  who lack access to well-resourced institutions.
+- **Building Open Source Careers** – Beyond education, we offer career development to help developers launch successful open-source careers.

 ## What Makes the GitHub GitSkilled Community Developer Pack Different?

 Through the **GitHub GitSkilled** initiative, we aim to provide a broad range of learners—from beginners to experienced developers—with the skills they need to thrive in the open-source ecosystem.
 This project expands access to students who are not traditionally eligible for the GitHub Student Developer Pack

-- Supporting Non-Traditional Learners – Unlike the Student Developer Pack, this initiative reaches learners beyond well-resourced universities—those in global bootcamps, small colleges, educational nonprofits, and alternative learning paths who often have fewer resources but just as much talent.
+- **Supporting Non-Traditional Learners** – Unlike the Student Developer Pack, this initiative reaches learners beyond well-resourced universities—those in global bootcamps, small colleges, educational nonprofits, and alternative learning paths who often have fewer resources but just as much talent.
-- Empowering Careers in Open Source – The GitHub GitSkilled Program goes beyond education, offering professional and career development to help these developers launch successful open-source careers.
+- **Empowering Careers in Open Source** – The GitHub GitSkilled Program goes beyond education, offering professional and career development to help these developers launch successful open-source careers.
 Because of this, the criteria for donations—both digital and virtual—are broader than those for the Student Developer Pack.

-We’d love to include your offering in this initiative and give you the opportunity to directly impact the next generation of tech talent across the globe.
+We’d love to include your offering in this initiative and give you the opportunity to directly impact the next generation of tech talent worldwide.

 ## Why Partner with GitHub GitSkilled?